 Special thanks to Brad, our amazing server who made sure we had everything we needed.
 Brad even offered us coffee although the park was closed and didn’t rush us out at all.
 I had a wonderful time at Tusker House and will definitely be bringing the family back and making Tusker House a go-to option for a great vegan lunch or dinner (or breakfast!).

-We’ll have a video review coming up this week that will include the breakfast and lunch/dinner options.
-We’ll also include some of the character fun, so keep an eye out for that.
+Below is our video review that includes the breakfast and lunch/dinner options.
+We also include some of the character fun, so keep an eye out for that.
 If you aren’t already subscribed to VeganDisneyFood on YouTube, make sure to do that now so you don’t miss any of the video reviews we share.

 Connect with VeganDisneyFood

 @VeganDisneyFood on Instagram – where we post the latest vegan dishes and mouthwatering photos.
 Tag us in your #VeganDisneyFood photos and we might share them!

 VeganDisneyFood on YouTube – subscribe for the latest videos!

 LOOKING FOR VEGAN OPTIONS IN THE THEME PARKS, WATER PARKS AND DISNEY SPRINGS?